Ram 1500 Extended Warranty: Cost, Coverage and Plans

 Extended auto warranties are an optional, paid “extension” of the factory warranty your Ram 1500 comes with.
 For context, all Ram trucks come with the following warranties from the factory:

-• A three-year/36,000-mile bumper-to-bumper warranty that covers the vast majority of parts on the truck that aren’t regular wear-and-tear items (like brake pads and wiper blades)
+- A 3-year/36,000-mile bumper-to-bumper warranty that covers the vast majority of parts on the truck that aren’t regular wear-and-tear items (like brake pads and wiper blades)

-• A five-year/60,000-mile powertrain warranty that covers your engine, transmission and drive axle(s)
+- A 5-year/60,000-mile powertrain warranty that covers your engine, transmission and drive axle(s)

-It’s also worth noting that auto warranties only cover defects, not damage.
+Ram’s extended warranty, like all auto warranties, only covers defects, not damage.
 If your exhaust manifold or cam sensor fails — both common issues on the 1500, according to RepairPal — your warranty would likely cover the repair bill since those parts failed on their own.

 But, if you damage your suspension going off-road or overwork your transmission by towing beyond the truck’s rated capacity, the repairs wouldn’t be covered under warranty since the parts failed due to an outside cause.